 Fun Outdoor Activities in Spring

 Hike to stunning waterfalls, through flower-filled meadows, across subtle streams, and past wondrous wildlife along 800+ miles of trails.
 Take a scenic drive through Cades Cove or opt for a traditional ride and take in the mountain scenery on horseback.
 You can also trek with llamas; ride bicycles; take a funyak ride down the Pigeon River; zipline in Pigeon Forge, Sevierville, and Gatlinburg; birdwatch (birding checklist from GSMNP); have a picnic in the Great Smoky Mountains National Park; and fish for all kinds of trout!
+Even Dollywood is a unique outdoor adventure during this time of year, with thrill rides offering great views, beautifully landscaped grounds showing lush flowers in spring, and delicious seasonal food.

 Black Bear Safety & Prime Viewing Spots in Spring